jkoufalas/Professional-README-Generator/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Mozilla Public License 2.0 license.
+    More information can be found at https://choosealicense.com/licenses/mpl-2.0

 ## Contributing